kevinolega/callcentertrainingtips/6wel/bonus/competence-levels.md

 What is your current skill level?

-Knowing the number of jumps you need to make, will failing a few dozen times still bother you?
+Knowing the number of jumps you need to reach, will failing a few dozen times still bother you?

 ---

+## Recap

+There are different stages to learning a skill.

+It's not limited to a yes or no answer.

+You have to slowly climb your way up so you can learn, get better and eventually, you can use that skill to achieve your goals.

+In a lot of cases, all you need is patience.

+Just keep going, keep trying.

+I've done this for a lot of skills and I know this works.

+If you do become more patient with yourself, and give yourself more chances, you're going to do it too.

 ### Easter Eggs